ecartierlipn/hautdegre/bin/readme.md

 ## Google Ngrams

 ### Google Ngrams 2012 version (Cartier et Huyghe, submitted):
-- `retrieve_googlengrams.fr.2012.sh` : this shell script download the necessary raw gz files and extract the lines containing one of the prefixes; results are generated in the `../data_ngrams/googlengrams.fr.2012` directory with a cleaned.csv file for every corresponding gz gile; see shell script for details; (warning : generated files are not included here, they are too big)
+- **`retrieve_googlengrams.fr.2012.sh`** : this shell script download the necessary raw gz files and extract the lines containing one of the prefixes; results are generated in the `../data_ngrams/googlengrams.fr.2012` directory with a cleaned.csv file for every corresponding gz gile; see shell script for details; (warning : generated files are not included here, they are too big)
-- `google_ngrams_fr_2012.processing.ipynb` : this notebook parse the preceding `*.cleaned.csv` files and generate the following files :

-Except explicited, all files are generated :
-- step 1 to 3 : in the `../data` subdirectory,
-- step 4 and 5 : in the `../data/reference` subdirectory.
+- **`google_ngrams_fr_2012.processing.ipynb`** : this notebook parse the preceding `*.cleaned.csv` files and generate the following files (except explicited, all files are generated  : step 1 to 3 : in the `../data` subdirectory, step 4 and 5 : in the `../data/reference` subdirectory):

-Step | Generated files | Contents Explanation
+Step | Generated files | Explanation
 ------------ | ------------- | -------------
 **1** | `fre.2012.prefixes.1.grams.1799-2009.csv`<br/> `fre.2012.prefixes.2.grams.1799-2009.csv`<br/> `fre.2012.prefixes.3.grams.1799-2009.csv` | **Low-level filtering**.
 Format : string, and for every year (as columns) the absolute count of occurrences
 **2a** | `df_prefixes_allgrams.2012.after_stoplist.csv`<br/>`df_prefixes_1grams.2012_after_stoplist.csv`<br/> `df_prefixes_2grams.2012_after_stoplist.csv`<br/> `df_prefixes_3grams.2012_after_stoplist.csv`|  **stoplist removal**: the complete ngrams datafile after stoplist removal, and split of string into prefix, word and separator; same format as preceding + word, sep and prefix columns added